-In early 2019, we met with two leading representatives of the „world capital of auteur cinema" to discuss our idea of mixing scientific Know How provided by the NCCR MSE with their artistic competence: Lili Hinstin, at the time artistic director and Stefano Knuchel, founder and organizer of the festival’s Basecamp laboratory of ideas immediately immediately embraced our initiative with great enthusiasm.
+In early 2019, we met with the directors of the „world capital of auteur cinema" to discuss our idea of mixing scientific Know How provided by the NCCR MSE with their artistic competence: Lili Hinstin, at the time artistic director and Stefano Knuchel, founder and organizer of the festival’s Basecamp laboratory of ideas immediately immediately embraced our initiative with great enthusiasm.
 Together and on the spot, a truly unique collaboration was established.
 Watch Stefano Knuchel as he gives the festival's interim summary of the first four years of our project here.
+Or watch below our latest interview with him.

 EL & Us—engineering life and us—explores the thin line between contemporary art and molecular research.
 It is the compelling collaboration between Michel Comte and the NCCR MSE (National Center of Competence in Research Molecular Systems Engineering) at the University of Basel and ETH Zurich, to translate science into art and reveal this life-changing research to a broad audience.